AIMLab-UBC/BMEG310/Machine Learning/deliverables/Lab-4-Deliverable.md

-# **Lab 4 Deliverable: Unsupervised Learning (Regression)**
+# **Lab 4 Deliverable: Unsupervised Learning (Clustering)**

-Using the `Hoja3` sheet of the `example_linear-reg_dataset1.xls` dataset provided in the tutorial, fit a multiple linear regression model to predict the height of children based on their age and the number of hours they play.
-Plot the residuals of this model and submit it to Canvas.
+Compute hierarchical clustering for the `data_seeds` dataset provided in the tutorial with the`complete` linkage methods and compare the results with that generated from the `average` linkage method.
+Submit the both dendograms to Canvas.